tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/计费说明/计费方式/按量计费说明_intl_en.md

 ## Post-paid account information
 ### Initial Credit
-Initial credit is the credit offered by Tencent Cloud according to a customer's credit rating, which will remain unchanged unless manually adjusted.
+Initial credit is the credit offered by Tencent Cloud according to a customer's credit rating, which will increase with successful payments.

 ### Available Credit
 Available credit is the current available amount of credit within the billing cycle, and you can purchase any Tencent Cloud services if you have a surplus amount of available credit in your post-paid billing account.
 Available credit is a variable, which can run out if there is a large bill pending.